bronhaim/community/contributors/design-proposals/node/node-fence.md

 1. In a bare metal Kubernetes deployment, StatefulSets should not require admin intervention in order to restore capacity when a member Pod was active on a lost worker
 1. In a bare metal Kubernetes deployment, StatefulSets should not require admin intervention in order to scale up or down when a member Pod was active on a lost worker
 1. In a Cloud Kubernetes deployment, StatefulSets without an autoscaler should not require admin intervention in order to scale up or down when a member Pod was active on a lost worker
+1. Pods on a node providing HA services can suffer from a network malfunction caused be an incorrectly functioning network utilities on a node.
+Rebooting a node allows to re-schedule the pods safely.

 In other words, the failure of a worker node should not represent a single point of failure for StatefulSets.

-TODO: Pods on a node providing a service can suffer from a network malfunction caused be an incorrectly functioning network utilities on a node.
-Rebooting a node can fix the issue.

 ## Admin experience
+we can see a set of nodes as a set of containers.
+Each time an application crushes or a running process makes underlying container un-operable, the container is restarted or recreated.
+We want the same to be done for the nodes.
+Each time there is an issue causing a node to misbehave, we need to perform suitable actions so the node is forced back to conforming behavior automatically without a SRE intervention.

+Operational view around node management will be logged to cluster events and presented in management console (e.g cockpit).
+The status of fence operations will be followed and managed by the admin.
+Admin will be able to force stop of fencing operation and fix manually problems.
+In addition, problem events counter will be integrated.
+This allows to monitor issues and their handling in operated cluster.
+Alarms can be set when issues repeated in certain period that the admin configures (e.g. if one pod causes hardware crashes, this monitoring view will provide overview of the cause that can be fixed manually).

 ### Configurations required
 * How to trigger fence devices/apis - general template parameters (e.g. cluster UPS address and credentials) and overrides values per node for specific fields (e.g. ports related to node)
 * How to run a fence flow for each node (each node can be attached to several fence devices\apis and the fence flow can defer)

-TODO: we can see a set of nodes as a set of containers.
-Each time an application crushes or a running process makes underlying container un-operable, the container is restarted or recreated.
-We want the same to be done for the nodes.
-Each time there is an issue causing a node to misbehave, we need to perform suitable actions so the node is forced back to conforming behavior automatically without a SRE intervention.

 ## Node auto-repair mechanism

 Cloud providers such as AWS or GCE expose a cloud API through which a fencing action can be performed.
-Usually, only AWS credentials and an instance name are required to access the AWS API.
-The same holds for GCE.
+In most cases only credentials to the cluster and an instance name are required to access the cloud provider API.
-On the other hand, bare-metal provider requires knowledge of hardware specific parameters.
-Such as Eaton PDU parameters to perform power management actions or switch brocade parameters to disconnect a node from the network.
+Over bare-metal cluster, an API provider requires knowledge of hardware specific parameters (e.g Eaton PDU parameters to perform power management actions or switch brocade parameters to disconnect a node from the network).

 From the point of view of the fence controller, the node name is the only parameter required to perform a fencing action.
 Thus, it is important to abstract from a specific cloud provider requirements and build a layer through which the fencing actions are perform.
-E.g. for AWS one can run a thread that communicates with the AWS cloud API, for bare metal deploy a pod with hardware specific configuration.
+We can split the handling - Over cloud-provider API the controller runs a thread that communicates with the cloud API, and for bare metal the controller deploys a job with hardware specific configuration that execute fence agent for performing the fence action.

 In general, each node auto-repair operation can be modeled as a sequence of transitions between states (e.g. ``bad node detected``, ``node queued``, ``node isolated``), each transition